 Metal lathe checklists for buyers

-To me, a lathe machine is always an investment.
-The cost of a new mini Lathe starts from $600 to $700 on average.
-A used one will be less expensive, but it’s hard to find the quality because they are not often tested before being sold.
+Now, the cost of a new conditioned mini Lathe starts from $600 to $700 on average, whereas a used one will be less expensive.
+But it’s often hard to find the quality because of the lack of expertise.

 It becomes more difficult if you’re looking for something specific like a bench-top size or variable speeds on a used or old one as they are already underpowered as new.

-Let’s check on some of the must-check things before you buy any lathe.
+Let’s go and see some of the must-check things before you buy any lathe.

 1. What size metal lathe should I buy?